cleverfranke/processing3-eclipse-template/readme.md

 Processing 3 Eclipse template
 -----------------------------

-Small template to get Processing 3 quickly up and running in Eclipse
+Small template to get Processing 3 quickly up and running in Eclipse.
+It has color utilities to make color use in Eclipse better and extended support for PDF printing (blend modes, default paper sizes).

 To use: